Honeylocust Plant Bugs Identification Guide

 Physical Characteristics

 Honeylocust plant bugs are small.
-They measure about 3 to 5 millimeters long, roughly 1/8 of an inch.
-Adults are pale to light green with full wings and long, thin antennae.
-Their green color blends in with new honeylocust leaves, so they are hard to spot.
+They are about 3 to 5 mm long, or roughly 1/8 of an inch.
+Adults are pale to light green.
+They have full wings and long, thin antennae.
+Their green color blends in with new honeylocust leaves, which makes them hard to spot.

-Young bugs, called nymphs, look like smaller versions of the adults.
-They have short wing buds instead of full wings.
-Some nymphs show a small orange spot on the belly.
-Both nymphs and adults have needle-like mouthparts they use to pierce and feed on leaves.
+Young bugs are called nymphs.
+They look like smaller adults with short wing buds.
+Some have a small orange spot on the belly.
+Both nymphs and adults have thin, pointed mouthparts.
+They use these to poke into leaves and feed.

 Most people do not notice these bugs until brown spots and curled leaves appear on the tree.